scottyschup/ruby-curriculum/meta/course-preliminaries.md

   * Make sure you start early, so that you don't get stuck behind schedule.
   * Example: many students started the prepwork too late.

-* **TODO: describe pairing in a seperate document**
-  * Include requirement to give feedback to pair at the end of a pairing.